 Owing to its inherent complexity, tax law, which consists of statutory, constitutional and common-law rules, is based on an uneasy combination of legal concepts and economic outcomes.
 The complexity and artificiality of the tax system leads to conceptual difficulty and often places the interpretation of the text in the hands of the judiciary.
 In addition, the new constitutional order has changed the traditional rules of interpretation.
 Under the influence of a Bill of Rights, South African courts have moved away from the continued application of the strict literal approach towards a purposive construction of legislation, according to which the purpose or object of the legislation must be ascertained from the words used in it, viewed in their proper context, and the legislation must then be interpreted in such a way as to advance the purpose for which the provision in question was apparently enacted.
-The objective of this course is to examine the progression in judicial attitudes to the interpretation of tax legislation and to suggest a framework for discerning and articulating principles of interpretation.
+The objective of this course is to examine the progression in judicial attitudes to the interpretation.